 Companies that don’t carefully supervise their supply chains can sometimes run into problems with product quality.
 For example, in 2013, European consumers were shocked when product quality tests revealed that some burgers claiming to be beef also contained horsemeat.
-Many customers were upset, and stopped purchasing burgers affected by the scandal.
+Many customers were upset and stopped purchasing burgers affected by the scandal.

 2. Transparency Promotes Product Safety

-These skills can help companies ensure that foods containing allergens like peanuts, for example, are properly labelled.
+These skills can help companies ensure that foods containing allergens like peanuts, for example, are properly labeled.
 Even when a product doesn’t contain nuts, logistics professionals know to carefully check the supply chain to make sure that no ingredients came into contact with allergens in factories, warehouses, or other potential points for contamination.

 3. Logistics Courses Promote Ethics in the Supply Chain

 As students completing their supply chain training will learn, many customers are willing to pay a premium for products that are ethically sourced.
 In fact, many companies that sell products like conflict-free diamonds and fair trade products will put information about their supply chain front and center in their ad campaigns and other promotional materials.